mahendrapaipuri/ceems/website/docs/00-introduction.md

 :::important[Note]

-Currently, only SLURM is supported as a resource manager.
-In future support for Openstack and Kubernetes will be added.
+Currently, only SLURM and Openstack are supported as a resource managers.
+In future support for Kubernetes will be added.

 :::